Our Mission and duties

 Including: co-founder, first rector, historian Oskar Halecki; dean of the Law Faculty, lawyer, social reformer Bolesław Hełczyński; rector of PUNO, archeologist Prof. Tadeusz Sulimirski.
 Advisers to the academic team have also included members of the military, among them General Prof. Dr. hab.
 Marian Kukiel, historian, Chair of Modern History, PUNO.

-55 honorary doctorates awarded since 1969
+Over 50 honorary doctorates awarded since 1969

 The recipients have included outstanding professors, politicians, social reformers, members of the Church, writers and two Nobel prize-winners.
 48 of them are Poles or persons with Polish roots – among them Sir Leszek Borysiewicz (2005), immunologist, vice-chancellor University of Cambridge; Prof. Karol Sikora (2008), oncologist; Prof. Jack Lohman (2009), director, Museum of London.